b3-exmo/b3-exmo.github.io/docs/Critical thinking/Cognitive Bias.md

 Above copied from _[https://www.verywellmind.com/cognitive-biases-distort-thinking-2794763](https://www.verywellmind.com/cognitive-biases-distort-thinking-2794763)_

-  From the perspective of Mormonism, faith and confirmation bias are very difficult to distinguish.
+From the perspective of Mormonism, faith and confirmation bias seem very difficult to distinguish.

 ### Moroni's Promise
 >And when ye shall receive these things, I would exhort you that ye would ask God, the Eternal Father, in the name of Christ, if these things are not true; and if ye shall ask with a sincere heart, with real intent, having faith in Christ, he will manifest the truth of it unto you, by the power of the Holy Ghost.